1. Is my pension secure?

 The current 100% inflation level will remain in effect at least until the next funding valuation is filed with the regulators.
 A funding valuation must be filed at least once every three years.

-To see how inflation increases affect your annual pension each year, sign in to your Ontario Teachers' online account.
-The information will be available online in late October, shortly after the annual inflation rate is determined for the following calendar year.
+To see how inflation increases affect your annual pension each year, sign in to your Ontario Teachers’ online account.
+Visit this page to register for or sign in to your Ontario Teachers’ account: www.otpp.com/members

 Keep in mind that Ontario’s Pension Benefits Act protects the value of pension benefits already earned by working and retired members.

 11. Can a member make additional contributions to the plan?